Dice

 They’re goin’ to town to trade for seed.

-other spellings: headin’ to town, drove into town, trip to town, we’re goin’ to town Saturday, and they went to town for groceries
+variations: headin’ to town, drove into town, trip to town, we’re goin’ to town Saturday, they went to town for groceries

 ★ In rural Southern life, "goin’ to town" wasn’t just errands - it was a change of pace.
 Folks caught up on news, stocked up on goods, and maybe grabbed a bite at the café. ★